slakpi/Propeller-Kernel/doc/ARCHITECTURE.md

 #### Operating Mode

 The boot loader will have already put the primary core into SVC or HYP.
 On startup, Propeller ensures the primary core is in SVC before performing startup tasks.
+If the primary core is in an unexpected mode initially, Propeller halts.

 #### Basic Startup